Submit an online inquiry form regarding memory care.

 Click here for photos from our ribbon-cutting ceremony

-As a leader in senior healthcare for 130 years, Montefiore in Beachwood, Ohio is pleased to announce an innovative addition to its continuum of services by creating a new memory care pavilion for individuals with early- to-mid-stage dementia who need assisted living and dementia care support.
-Through an exterior expansion and interior renovation, this forward-thinking project will fulfill a much-needed service for the community.
+As a leader in senior healthcare since 1882, Montefiore, in Beachwood, Ohio is pleased to add this innovative residence to its continuum of services by creating a new memory care pavilion for individuals with early- to-mid-stage dementia who need assisted living and dementia care support.
+Through an exterior expansion and interior renovation, this forward-thinking project is fullfilling a much-needed service for the community.

 By caring for those with dementia in an assisted living setting, this soothing yet stimulating refurbished and expanded space will keep individuals active and engaged in a compassionate, supportive and safe environment.
 There is a separate and secure entrance with ample parking for visitors to provide direct access to the pavilion.

 In the renovated space, there is an open and safe kitchen with a comfortable dining room and counter area allowing residents and staff (and/or family members) to help prepare breakfast and bake together with a focus on independence.
 Lunch and dinner will be provided from Montefiore’s central kitchen.
-A laundry room, along with cozy spaces for visiting, activities and interactive programming, reinforce its person-centered, home-like ambience.
+A new spa room… 2 laundry rooms, along with cozy spaces for visiting, activities and interactive programming, reinforce its person-centered, home-like ambience.
 Each resident will have the freedom to choose the degree of socialization, as well as his or her daily schedule.
+A newly designed activity room has life stations…

-Resident living spaces includes six studio rooms and two suites.
-Each studio room has its own private bathroom with shower while each suite will have a living room, bedroom and private bathroom with shower All eight rooms/suites will be refurbished with built-in closets, new flooring, paint, lighting, window treatments and furniture (unless the resident/family member brings or buys their own furniture and personal items).
+Resident living spaces includes 18 studio rooms and seven suites.
+Each studio room has its own private bathroom with shower while each suite will have a living room, bedroom and private bathroom with shower All 25 rooms/suites are refurbished with built-in closets, new flooring, paint, lighting, window treatments and furniture (unless the resident/family member brings or buys their own furniture and personal items).
 New shower, vanity, sink and faucet, lighting and decorative finishes, along with safety features, enhance the overall warmth and intimate feeling of each resident room.

 The 1000 square foot exterior expansion, adjacent to the kitchen and activity/dining room, includes a living room and multi-faceted library with computer stations.
 A highlight of the expanded space is a multi-sensory environment (MSE) room which offers stimulation of senses – touch, sound, smell, taste and sight – proven to help those with dementia reconnect with their environment.
 This type of room is based on the success of a Snoezelen® Sensory Room, an alternative treatment approach where individuals with memory impairment and other types of dementia are offered opportunities to become more aware of their surroundings and encourages better interaction with their environment and those around them.